lochuhsin/Bitcask-kv-database/README.md

 4. Could be used as standalone server.

-5. Could be used as library.
+5. Optimize for heavy write

 ---
 ### Future Panning